DamianPala/pyrepogen/README.md

 | is&#x2011;git           | true - init Git repository; false - do not use this feature  |
 | git&#x2011;origin       | Specify an origin of your Git repository.
 Leave empty if you do not want to specify the remote origin. |

+### Repository generation flow

+1. Create repository directory.
+   - If `git-origin` parameter was set then a repository directory will has the same name as the remote repository.
+2. If `is-git` parameter was set then an empty repository will be initialized.
+3. If `git-origin` parameter was set then a repository from the origin will be cloned.
+4. Generate repository directories.
+5. Generate repository files.
+6. Generate Repoassist.
+7. If `is-git` parameter was set then generated and not ignored files will be added into the repository tree.

 ### Available Options

 | Option        | Description                                                  |